generomuga/dplan/README.md

 ### Website: https://flylitchi.com/hub <br>

-### How to implement the api
+### How to get the coordinates of the field

-1) Get the coordinates from flylitchi website
+1) Go to https://flylitchi.com/hub and search for your target location.

 <b> Sample source code </b> <br>